Kemal-1/fitness-tracker-backend/README.md

-Fitness Tracker Backend - A Spring Boot Web Application (On Progress...
+Fitness Tracker Backend - A Spring Boot Web Application (🔨 On Progress...)
 Project Overview

 This project will be a full-stack fitness tracker web application built using the Spring Boot framework and React / Next.js frontend.
 It offers users with the following core functionalities: